 One North American animal-health provider took on this new challenge.
 When COVID-19 halted all in-person gatherings, management pivoted to digital capability building for the entire organization.
 The company wanted to help all employees understand, rapidly and efficiently, what it would take for the organization to tackle business recovery successfully.
 To that end, a decision was teed up to top management: What capabilities do our employees need?
 One school of thought was to develop a bespoke capability-building program per job type, with the intent of building technical expertise.
 Another was to target the fundamental mindsets and behaviors required by every employee to do their job better.
 With cost and time pressures at play, as well as a long-term focus on sustainable change, the company went with the latter approach, leveraging a single at-scale digital program focused on a set of fundamental target skills and associated behaviors.

-To a McKinsey Live event on ‘Tomorrow’s teams today’
+A McKinsey Live event on ‘Tomorrow’s teams today’

 The company created its playbook around five critical elements: